Genomon-Project/paplot-doc/about.rst

 | Suppose you have a tab-delimited text file such as the following:

-Graphs can be created
+Target visualizaitons
 --------------------------

 1. QC (Quality Control) graph

-| QC graph reports each bam's quality.
+| QC graph reports qualities of each sequence data (sequencing coverage, alignment ratio, insert sizes and so on).
-|

 .. image:: image/qc_dummy.PNG
   :scale: 100%

 2. CA (Chromosomal Aberration) graph

-| Circos like plot views inter chromosomal aberration, for example Structural Variation (SV).
-| Bar plot views these distribution.
-|
+| Landscape of chromosomal aberrations (e.g., structural variations and gene fusion) can be represented by this graph.

 .. image:: image/sv_dummy.PNG
   :scale: 100%